elastos/Elastos.Node/docs/elastos_supernode_usage.md

 Avaliable Commands: start, stop, status, upgrade, init
 ```

-The first argument CHAIN specifies chain (program) name, and the second one COMMAND the action to perform.
+The first argument CHAIN specifies chain (program) name, and the second one, COMMAND specifies the action to perform.

 Please be notified that the CHAIN argument is optional.
-If it is absent, all chains will issued COMMAND.
+If it is absent, all chains will be issued COMMAND.

 ## 3. Download and configure programs

-The init command will download the prebuilt binary package, extract and place the executables to the right place, and write the config files required.
+The init command will download the prebuilt binary package, extract and place the executables in the right place, and write the config files required.

-The following the programs (chains) need to be processed one by one.
+The init command will process the following programs (chains) in one go.

 - Elastos Carrier Bootstrap
 - Elastos ELA Mainchain